DedInc/rct-bench/README.md

 ## Contributing

-We need your help to reach 100+ tasks!
+We need your help!
 See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 ### What Makes a Good RCT-bench Task?